Why Multi-Day Weekends Exist

 The Farewell Brunch Question

 Sunday farewell brunches are popular but easy to get wrong.
-Keep them short (two-hour window), low-effort (continental or buffet style, not plated), and truly casual — no speeches, no schedule, no dress code.
+Keep them short (two-hour window), low-effort (continental or buffet style, not plated), and truly casual β no speeches, no schedule, no dress code.
 Their purpose is to let guests say goodbye before they travel, not to host another event.
 Over-designing the brunch is one of the fastest ways to exhaust a wedding weekend.
+If your hotel offers a complimentary breakfast, consider simply reserving a block of tables there rather than organizing a separate catered event.

 Budgeting Honestly for the Whole Weekend

-Multi-day weekends cost noticeably more than single-day weddings — typically 25–45% more when you add a welcome party, brunch, extra transport, and additional vendor hours.
+Multi-day weekends cost noticeably more than single-day weddings β typically 25 to 45 percent more when you add a welcome party, brunch, extra transport, and additional vendor hours.
 If the budget is tight, cut events rather than cutting corners on each one.
 A tight, well-executed two-event weekend beats a sprawling four-event weekend that runs out of money halfway through.
+Price out the full weekend early in your planning process so there are no surprises at the six-month mark.